crytic/medusa/docs/src/testing/fuzzing_lifecycle.md

 ## Call sequence execution

 Call sequence execution is the crux of the fuzzing lifecycle.
-At a high-level, call sequence execution is the **iterative process of executing fuzzed transactions on the base state** in hopes of violating (or validating) an invariant.
+At a high-level, call sequence execution is the **iterative process of executing fuzzed transactions on the initial deployment state** in hopes of violating (or validating) an invariant.
 Before continuing, it is important to understand what a call sequence is.

 ### Defining a call sequence

 A call sequence is an **array of individual transactions**.
 The length of the array is governed by the [`fuzzing.callSequenceLength`](../project_configuration/fuzzing_config.md#callsequencelength) configuration parameter.
-Having a call sequence length of greater than 1 allows for **stateful fuzzing**.

-> **Definition**: Stateful fuzzing is the process of maintaining EVM state across multiple fuzzed transactions.

-Stateful fuzzing is an incredibly powerful feature because it allows medusa to test your system **end-to-end**.
-Let's take, for example, a staking system where you have the ability to `deposit`, `stake`, `unstake`, and `withdraw`.
-Because medusa can execute an array of transactions, medusa can call [`deposit`, `stake`, `unstake`, `withdraw`] inorder and test the whole system in one fell swoop.
-It is very important to note that medusa was not _forced_ to call those functions in sequence.
-Medusa, over time, will identify that calling deposit allows it to stake tokens and having a staked balance allows it to unstake, and so on.

-In contrast, having a call sequence length of 1 is called **stateless fuzzing**.

-> **Definition**: Stateless fuzzing is the process of executing a single transaction before resetting the EVM state.

-Stateless fuzzing is useful for arithmetic libraries or isolated functions where state does not need to be maintained across transactions.
-Stateless fuzzing, although faster, is not useful for larger systems that have many code paths with nuanced and complex invariants.
+The fuzzer will maintain EVM state for the duration of a call sequence before [resetting the state](#resetting-the-blockchain).
+Thus, if you have a call sequence length of 10, medusa will execute 10 transactions, maintain state throughout that process, and then wipe the EVM state.
+Having a call sequence length of 1 means that medusa will wipe the state after each transaction.
+This is useful for fuzz testing arithmetic libraries or isolated functions.

-Now that we know what a call sequence is, let us look at how medusa generates a call sequence.
+Now that you know what a call sequence is, let's discuss how to generate a call sequence.

 ### Generating a call sequence